chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Type 2 (Invertible Words): The pivot occurs within a word or on the space between two words, where one wo Type 3 (Non-Central): The pivot occurs within a word, off-center, whether the word is self-reflective or not.

-**Perfect Palindrome** A palindrome where the sequence of characters after the pivot is the exact inverse of the sequence of characters before the pivot.

-Definition: A perfect palindrome is a sentence that is its own inverse.

-Formalization:  ρ is a perfect palindrome if and only if ρ = inv(ρ)

-Analysis:

-Character-Level Symmetry: This definition implicitly captures the character-level symmetry that's characteristic of perfect palindromes.
-If a sentence is its own inverse, it means that the sequence of characters reads the same backward as forward.
-Word-Level Symmetry: It also implicitly captures the word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence.
-Delimiter Placement: Since the inversion operation preserves the delimiter count (as we proved earlier), this definition also ensures that a perfect palindrome has a balanced number of delimiters around its pivot.
-Examples:

-"Madam, I'm Adam" is a perfect palindrome because it reads the same backward as forward, and each word is either its own inverse or part of an inverse pair.
-"Racecar" is also a perfect palindrome, as it's a single word that is its own inverse.
-Potential Limitations:

 **Imperfect Palindrome** A palindrome where the inverse of the sequence of characters on one side of the pivot is contained within the sequence of characters on the other side of the pivot.